 Making Your School No Place for Hate is an interactive, self-paced course to help you jumpstart your No Place for Hate journey.
 This 45-minute experience can be paused so that you can pick up where you leave off.
 You can also revisit this as needed.
-Be sure to check out the toolkit of resources and ideas linked at the end of the course, which you can find here: https://adl.org/education/NPFHCoordinatorCourse/.
+Be sure to check out the toolkit of resources and ideas, linked at the end of the course in the link below. https://adl.org/education/NPFHCoordinatorCourse